phpearth/docs/tips/strings/006-72-emails.md

-# Validating Emails
+# Validating emails

-To validate email with PHP you can use PHP filters - `FILTER_VALIDATE_EMAIL`.
+You can use PHP filters to validate emails with PHP - `FILTER_VALIDATE_EMAIL`.

 ```php
 $email = $_POST['email'] ?? null;